zackw/firefox-puppeteer/README.md

 stick the `.xpi` file in a dedicated Firefox profile and then start the browser with a command line of the form

-    .../path/to/firefox -profile .../path/to/profile -puppeteer-socket NNNN
+    PUPPETEER_SOCKET=NNNN .../path/to/firefox -profile .../path/to/profile

 where `NNNN` is a port number.
-If you don't start the browser with the `-puppeteer-socket` option, the extension does nothing.
-You may additionally specify `-puppeteer-log FILE` where `FILE` is an absolute pathname; if you do, everything sent or received on the control socket (see below) will be logged to that file.
+If you don't start the browser with the `PUPPETEER_SOCKET` environment variable set, the extension does nothing.
+You may additionally set the `PUPPETEER_LOG` environment variable to an absolute pathname; if you do, everything sent or received on the control socket (see below) will be logged to that file.
+(Environment variables are used instead of command line options because the [Add-on SDK][] currently doesn't support command line options.)

-When started with the appropriate options, the extension waits until Firefox is fully spun up (specifically, until the [`final-ui-startup` category notification][startup] fires) and then makes a loopback TCP connection to the port number specified on the command line.
-(There is no way to get it to connect to a remote host;
+When started with a `PUPPETEER_SOCKET` declared in the environment, the extension waits until Firefox is fully spun up (specifically, until the first time a tab reports it is fully loaded; you probably want to set the default homepage in the dedicated profile to be `about:blank` to expedite this).
+It then makes a loopback TCP connection to the port number specified in the environment variable.
-use SSH port forwarding or suchlike instead.)
+(There is no way to get it to connect to a remote host; use SSH port forwarding or suchlike instead.)
 The server on the other end of the socket is expected to speak the [ØMQ][zeromq] wire protocol; the extension interacts with it as a [`ZMQ_REQ`-type client][zeromq:req].

-Upon connection, the server supplies an arbitrary JavaScript program which defines what the puppeted browser actually *does*.
-There's a bit of a client-side framework to ensure sane message framing and make it easy to not get hung up waiting for the UI thread or vice versa, but it's technically all optional.
+Upon connection, the server supplies a JavaScript program which defines what the puppeted browser actually *does*, using the client API described below.

 ## The control protocol

-If you use the stock client-side framework, which is mandatory for the initial message to the server and its reply, optional thereafter, all messages on the wire (after stripping the ØMQ framing) are JavaScript objects, JSON-formatted and UTF-8-coded.
+All messages on the wire (after stripping the ØMQ framing) are JavaScript objects, JSON-formatted and UTF-8-coded.
 All client-generated messages have the general format

     { "client_id": string,
       "sequence":  non-negative integer,